 The second thing I’d like to talk about broadly is the suit to modify child support.
 Again, some of these principles are similar, some are different, so we’ll go over them individually.

-To modify child support: parties’ agreement, the three year rule, which we’ll talk about, or, again, a substantial change.
-Again, in all of these instances a court will still have to make a best interest evaluation.
-It’s not actually required by some of these, but as a practical matter a court will always make a best interest evaluation.
+To modify child support: parties’ agreement, the three-year rule, which we’ll talk about, or, again, a substantial change.
+Again, in all of these instances, a court will still have to make a best interest evaluation.
+It’s not actually required by some of these, but as a practical matter, a court will always make the best interest evaluation.
+Winning a child support modification case in Austin is primarily about what is in the child’s best interest.

 So, first on the parties’ agreement, similarly, you can differ from the standards but you’ve gotta file suit, sign a support agreement, and then the court will approve it.
 If you’re deviating from child support standards, which we’ve covered in the custody video, then the court may well approve it.
 But still, you’d have to get the court approval and then it would be enforceable as if the court ordered it.